 Skipper Ger Loughlin also points out landmarks to another side of the story, including Soldier’s Island and tales of rebels raiding barges during the 1798 disturbances.
 Hear too how poor folk escaping the Great Famine hitched a lift on top of cargoes, on their way west to emigrate to America.

-Over Leinster Aqueduct and onwards, you get to admire the workings of 222-year-old Digby Lock (the Digby family was among the landed gentry), learn of the hard lives of the navvies who built the canal, of the heavy horses that ruled the towpaths – and discover the Leonardo da Vinci connection!
+Over Leinster Aqueduct and onwards, you get to admire the workings of 232-year-old Digby Lock (the Digby family was among the local landed gentry), learn of the hard lives of the navvies who built the canal, of the heavy horses that ruled the towpaths – and discover the Leonardo da Vinci connection!

 Duration: 2.5 hours